Kamilari: Archaeology

 Three clay models were found in the Late Minoan IIIA burials.
 One is of a group of dancers, another is two people standing in front of four seated people, and the third is of a banquet including the Minoan horns "of consecration" and doves.
-These artefacts are on display at the Heraklion Archaeological Museum.
+These artifacts are on display at the Heraklion Archaeological Museum.

-Village amenities
+Village

-There are numerous villas and rooms to rent.
-There is a supermarket with a traditional butcher's shop.
-Fairs are held during the feast-days of the village on 27 July and 6 August.
+Fairs are held in the village during the feast-days of the village on 27 July and 6 August.